fluxoft/rebar/README.md

 This is a framework.
 There are many like it.
 This one is mine.

-Use at your own risk.
-This is changing on an hourly basis at the moment; I just stuck it up here so I could more easily share it between a couple different projects I'm using it on at once.

-Check back in a couple months and maybe there will be a stable release.
-(How did you find this, anyway?)
+This is beta software.
+Use at your own risk (although I feel pretty close to making a 1.0 release).

 [![Build Status](https://travis-ci.org/fluxoft/rebar.svg?branch=master)](https://travis-ci.org/fluxoft/rebar)